 Underwriting will factor original cancer and the repeat cancer as part of their underwriting.

 Most life insurers postpone consideration for 5-10 years after completion of treatment the second time around.

 Once this period is over, life insurance is considered on a case by case basis.

 How does family history of cancer affect my life insurance?

-Family history of cancer will affect your ability to receive the top rate classes unless you choose life insurers that do not penalize you for your parents or siblings’ medical history.
+A family history of cancer will affect your ability to receive the preferred best life insurance rate classes unless you choose life insurers that do not penalize you for your parents or siblings’ medical history.
 Grandparents medical history is not held against you for underwriting.

 To complicate matters further, family history guidelines vary by company.

-Examples of how family history of cancer vary by company, include:
+Examples of how a family history of cancer varies by company, include: